Carl Clauberg

-Carl Clauberg (28 September 1898 – 9 August 1957) was a German gynecologist who conducted medical experiments on human subjects (mainly Jewish) at Auschwitz concentration camp.
+Carl Clauberg (28 September 1898 – 9 August 1957) was a German gynecologist who conducted medical experiments on Jews and Roma at Auschwitz concentration camp.
 He worked with Horst Schumann in X-ray sterilization experiments at Auschwitz concentration camp.

 In 1945, near the close of WWII, he was captured by the Red Army and sentenced to 25 years in prison.
 He was released in 1955 under a prisoner exchange agreement, and he returned to Germany and continued to practice medicine.
 Due to public outcry from Holocaust survivors, Clauberg was arrested in 1955, but died before he could be tried.

 Early life

 Carl Clauberg was born in 1898 in Wupperhof (now part of Leichlingen), Rhine Province, into a family of craftsmen.

 Medical career

 During the First World War he served as an infantryman.
-After the war, he studied medicine and eventually reached the rank of chief doctor in the University gynaecological clinic.
+After the war, he studied medicine and eventually reached the rank of chief doctor at Kiel University's gynaecological clinic.
 He joined the Nazi party in 1933 and later was appointed associate professor of gynaecology at the University of Königsberg.
-He carried out research on female fertility hormones (particularly progesterone) and their application as infertility treatments, obtaining a Habilitation for this work in 1937.
+He carried out research on female fertility hormones (particularly progesterone) and their application as infertility treatments, obtaining a habilitation for this work in 1937.
 He received the rank of SS-Gruppenführer of the Reserve.